winitzki/scall/tutorial/programming_dhall.md

 ```

 Because `unpackP` is little more than an identity function of type `ExistsP → ExistsP`, we can simplify the last equation to just `ep ExistsP packP === ep`.
+We would like to prove that equation for arbitrary `ep : ExistsP`.

 To prove that equation, we use the naturality law of `ep`.
 ([The author is grateful to Dan Doel for assistance with this proof](https://cstheory.stackexchange.com/questions/54124).)